-I clock her the moment she walks through the door.
+I clock her the instant she walks through the door.

 Headed to the four-top in my section.
-Prissy shirt, sleek ponytail, tight ass—and that last one’s in both senses of the words.
+Tall boots, sleek ponytail, tight ass.

 “Is that for us?”

 The annoyed voice of the banker-lawyer-accountant from table six makes me realize I’ve been staring at the woman who’s glowing like an angel in my section instead of dropping off the extra butter the trio of suits had requested.
 I swing into action, handing the dish off to one of the titans of industry with an apology and an aw-shucks smile—dudes like that always love a waiter scrambling to beg their pardon—before moving to her table.

 “I’m still furious,” her cardigan-wearing friend announces as I approach.

 My ponytail angel unwinds a scarf from around her neck, her mouth as tight as the folds she’s making in the red material.
 “Don’t be.
 It’s fine.”
 She tucks the folded scarf into her purse, her ponytail sliding over her shoulder as she does.

 “It’s not fine!
 It’s inexcusable,” Cardigan says.
 “I vote murder.
 We can dissolve him in quicklime.
 They’ll never find the body.”

 Ponytail just shakes her head, and I take the opportunity to clear my throat.